-Running is easier with music in your ears: 5 of the best iPhone armbands
+Running is easier with music in your ears: 7 of the best iPhone armbands

 Buy one now from:

-If you’re a fan of LifeProof’s waterproof cases, you should look into their LifeActiv armband, which is made to be compatible with all of their cases (and many other cases), meaning you could use this particular armband while swimming, surfing, or running in the rain.
-It does so by forgoing the typical phone sleeves that armbands employ, in favor of a special phone mount that clicks into place to let you know it’s secure and ready to go.
-It can be removed with a simple twist.
-It supports all iPhone models, and is adjustable to fit 8.5 inch to 19 inch biceps.
+If you’re a fan of LifeProof’s waterproof cases, you should look into their LifeActiv armband, which is made to be compatible with all of their cases (and many other cases), so you can use this particular armband while swimming, surfing, or running in the rain.
+It forgoes the typical phone sleeves that armbands employ in favor of a special phone mount that clicks into place to let you know it’s secure and ready to go and it can be removed with a simple twist.
+It supports all iPhone models and is adjustable to fit 8.5-inch to 19-inch biceps.

 Buy one now from:

 Belkin’s Sport-Fit armband is available for several different iPhone models, starting with the iPhone 5.
-Like others on this list, it’s lightweight, sweat-resistant, and adjustable to fit just about any arm size, but it also comes with a built-in screen protector that’ll protect your display from debris without interfering with your phone’s touchscreen capabilities.
+Like others on this list, it’s lightweight, sweat-resistant, and adjustable to fit just about any arm size, but it also comes with a built-in screen protector that will protect your display from debris without interfering with your phone’s touchscreen capabilities.
 Best of all, it’s hand washable, so after a particularly long or demanding run, you can quickly and easily wash it, getting it ready for your next outing.

 Buy one now from: